ARM-software/SDS-Framework/documentation/utilities.md

   --high-priority       Enable high-priority threading for USB server (default: off)
 ```

 !!!
-Notes
+Note
     - For more reliable operation at higher data transfer rates, it is recommended to enable the `--high-priority` option.
 This increases the thread priority of the SDSIO-Server process.
     - When using `--high-priority`, elevated privileges are required depending on your operating system:
         - **Windows**: Run the Python script as an administrator.
         - **macOS/Linux**: Execute the script with `sudo` or ensure the user has sufficient permissions.

 **Example:**